google/clusterfuzz/docs/using-clusterfuzz/workflows/analyzing-fuzzer-performance.md

 ## When to analyze fuzz target performance

 It's important to regularly monitor the performance of fuzz targets, especially after a new target is created.
-If a target keeps finding new issues, it might be more important to prioritize fixing those issues first, but if a target has not reported anything for a while, that is a strong signal that you need to check its performance.
+If a target finds many new crashes, fixing them is probably more important than analyzing performance.
+But if a target has not found any crashes in a while, you should probably examine its performance.

 ## Performance factors